spideythewebhead/http_client_plugin/README.md

    Annotates a method's parameter as a query parameter.

-   Receives an optional alternative name for the query parameter name.
+   Receives an optional alternative name for the query parameter.

    ```dart
    @HttpService()